When to Change Divorce Attorneys (And How to Do It)

 Your file.
 You are entitled to your complete file at the close of the representation: original documents, copies of correspondence, filed pleadings, discovery materials, and work product.
 The attorney can charge reasonable copying costs for materials they retain copies of.
 They cannot withhold your original documents.

-The retaining lien.
-Some attorneys assert a retaining lien: the right to retain the file until outstanding fees are paid.
-State rules on this vary significantly.
-In California and New York, retaining liens in domestic relations cases are severely restricted.
-In other states, they are permitted.
 If your attorney asserts a retaining lien and you dispute the fees, fee arbitration through your state bar is the appropriate next step, faster and cheaper than civil litigation, and mandatory for the attorney to participate in many states.
+A retaining lien also does not extend to original client documents; those must be returned regardless of fee dispute status.

 Fees owed at termination.
 You owe fees for services rendered through the date of termination.
 You are entitled to an itemized accounting of how funds in your trust account were applied and the return of any unearned balance.
 Request this in writing at the time of termination.